ivmiettinen/countriesApp/README.md

+#CountriesApi

+Find your inner traveller!
+With CountriesApi you can explore the world and its wondrous countries.
+You will also find a weather forecast for each capital.

-How to run the project:
+##How to run the project:

 1.Clone the project.
 Run 'nmp install' in the project folder.